Think cheating is something that can never happen to your relationship?

 Red Flag No. 2: Sudden Change -- or Interest -- in Appearance.

-Is your husband talking about getting botox to eliminate his frown lines?
-Did your wife recently start coloring her hair and scrapping her jeans for a low-cut black dress?
-If so, this may indicate he or she is on the prowl, experts say.
+Is your husband talking about getting botox to eliminate their frown lines?
+Did your wife recently start coloring their hair and scrapping their jeans for a low-cut black dress?
+If so, this may indicate they are on the prowl, experts say.

 Marriage Saving Solution: If You Can't Beat Them, Join Them